Tusharm763/Musica-Android-Project/README.md

-# Musica - Android Hackathon Project
+# Musica - Android Hackathon Project by DEVCRAFT TEAM

 Musica is an innovative Android application developed as part of the AndroidX Hackathon organized by Imarticus Learning and Certifications.
 This project showcases a modern music streaming solution designed to address the need for a customizable and user-friendly music library management system.
 Built by a dedicated team of developers, the app allows users to add songs via URLs, organize their personal collections, and enjoy seamless playback with intuitive controls, all optimized for the Android platform.